 Some great reviews have been rolling in for Woodland Telegraph’s From the Fields.
-A big thanks to all of the people who have written kind words about the 2nd release In Woodland Telegraph’s Canadian Landscape Trilogy. …
+Big thanks to all of the people who have written kind words about the 2nd release In Woodland Telegraph’s Canadian Landscape Trilogy.

-“Sparkling, energetic, and sometimes breath-taking acoustic arrangements underpin Matthew Lovegrove’s paens to the pleasure of rural livin’”.
+“Sparkling, energetic, and sometimes breath-taking acoustic arrangements underpin Matthew Lovegrove’s paens to the pleasure of rural living”

 “Delicate and sung with genuine amazement- These melodies live in cabins and farmhouses, deeply breath the winter air, and share a spirit of community.
 These songs are Canada, seen in her finest light”

-“Woodland Telegraph’s togetherness is undeniable.
-This is definately worth a listen!”
+“Woodland Telegraph’s togetherness is undeniable […] This is definitely worth a listen!”